National Mortgage and Agency Company of New Zealand: Russell, Ritchie, Le Cren

 Perthshire-born George Gray Russell (1828–1919), a London ship and insurance broker, came to New Zealand in late 1864 and set up in business as a general merchant selling from premises in Dunedin's Stafford Street: brandy, fencing wire, nails and corrugated iron, oats and timber and other goods.
-Once established he also represented British pastoral investors, shipping lines and merchants, and shipped wool, grain and produce to Britain.
-In this he was assisted by John Macfarlane Ritchie (1842–1912) who as planned arrived a few months later than Russell at the beginning of 1865.
+Once established, he also represented British pastoral investors, shipping lines and merchants, and shipped wool, grain and produce to Britain.
+He was assisted by John Macfarlane Ritchie (1842–1912) who arrived a few months later than Russell at the beginning of 1865.

-Russell had contracted him in Scotland after being recommended to interview the 23 year-old Ritchie.
-Content to delegate the necessary authority to young Ritchie Russell regularly travelled widely from Otago up to South Canterbury and down to Southland dealing with clients and noting investment and business opportunities.
+Russell had contracted Ritchie in Scotland after being recommended to interview the 23 year-old.
+Content to delegate the necessary authority to young Ritchie, Russell regularly travelled widely from Otago up to South Canterbury and down to Southland, dealing with clients and noting investment and business opportunities.
 He established his first branch office in Timaru in 1866.
-A little later he took Ritchie into partnership and In 1873 George Gray Russell & Co became Russell Ritchie & Co.
+A little later, he took Ritchie into partnership and in 1873 George Gray Russell & Co became Russell Ritchie & Co.

-In Timaru Henry Le Cren who shared Russell's London background sold his Timaru business, though he continued to manage it, the same year as Russell opened in Timaru.
+In Timaru, Henry Le Cren sold his Timaru business the same year as Russell opened in Timaru.
 The two became friends.
 Russell, before emigrating to New Zealand had been a shipping and insurance agent in London.
 Together they set up (before 1873) Russell, Le Cren & Co in 37 Lombard Street, London where visiting squatters were made welcome to regard it as their London headquarters.
 They were within the premises of the National Bank of New Zealand and would become those of National Mortgage & Agency.